No-deal Brexit: Citizen rights during transitional period

 Rights to cash benefits in Denmark for Danish and other EU citizens residing in the UK who return to Denmark in the transitional period

-Like UK citizens already residing in Denmark as of 29 March 2019, Danish and other EU citizens who reside or work in the UK as of 29 March 2019 will be entitled to have their insurance-, residence- and employment periods from the UK taken into account.
+Like UK citizens already residing in Denmark as of the withdrawal date, Danish and other EU citizens who reside or work in the UK as of the withdrawal date will be entitled to have their insurance-, residence- and employment periods from the UK taken into account.

-The principle of inclusion of periods also applies to periods after 29 March 2019 for Danish and other EU citizens who return to Denmark after this date.
-They will also be treated as if they returned from an EU Member State when determining their right to social assistance and advance payments of child support (børnebidrag).
+The principle of inclusion of periods also applies to periods after the withdrawal date for Danish and other EU citizens who return to Denmark after this date.
+They will also be treated as if they returned from an EU Member State when determining their right to social assistance and advance payments of child support (forskudsvis udbetaling af børnebidrag).

 Rights to Danish benefits for Danish and other EU citizens in the UK and to UK-citizens in the EU (export of benefits from Denmark)